vicksam/sagemaker-deployment/README.md

-# Deploying a model using Amazon SageMaker
+# Deploying a Model Using Amazon SageMaker

 I create a simple neural network that predicts whether a movie review is positive or not.
 Then I deploy it as a web app so anyone can use it.

 ### Overview